Back

 Details:

-In this example, we want to solve for the variable X. It doesn’t matter if it is on the right or left side of the equation.
-We do the exact same process.
+In this example, you want to solve for the variable X. It doesn’t matter if it is on the right or left side of the equation.
+Do the exact same process either way.

 This is a picture of the equation \frac{-2}{7}=\frac{-3}{2}x.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
 On the second line (\frac{-2}{3})\frac{-2}{7}=(\frac{-2}{3})\frac{-3}{2}x is written.